-Three Central American mothers who participated in hunger strikes at the Karnes prison camp in Texas have filed suit in a federal court against Immigration and Customs Enforcement (ICE) Director Sarah Saldaña and staffers with the private prison company running the immigrant-family prison on behalf of dozens of women who went on hunger strike or acted in solidarity with the strikers in two separate protests in April.
+Three Central American mothers who participated in hunger strikes at the Karnes immigrant family jail in Texas have filed suit in a federal court against Immigration and Customs Enforcement (ICE) Director Sarah Saldaña and staffers with the private prison company running the family jail on behalf of dozens of women who went on hunger strike or acted in solidarity with the strikers in two separate protests in April.

 Delmy Cruz, Polyane Oliveira and Lilian Rosado argue in a complaint filed last week that they were unjustly retaliated against for protesting their incarceration and the reportedly deplorable conditions inside the Karnes County Residential Center, operated by the private prison company GEO Group.

 The three women also filed for an emergency temporary restraining order and preliminary injunction from the court Wednesday morning to prohibit ICE officials and GEO Group staffers from continuing the alleged, ongoing retaliatory acts against the detained mothers.

 The three mothers were among the 78 women who initiated a hunger strike the first week of April, but that number dropped to about 45 after ICE officials allegedly threatened some of the hunger-striking mothers with deportation and separation from their children.
 Advocates said ICE officials told the mothers that because they weren’t taking solid food, they would become mentally unfit to care for their children.

 The women also said Karnes guards reportedly isolated three of the women and their children, including Cruz and Oliveira, who were seen as “ringleaders,” in a medical clinic that was kept dark and frigid.